 </Target>

 You need to put on CDN all your images, styles and JavaScript files.
-Here is a cache problem comes up.
-What if some visitor accessed your application just before you released new version, which has modified stylesheet and some modified images.
-This somebody is going to have cached version of stylesheet and images for 7 days, so he is not going to see changes until his browser cache expires.
+Here is a cache problem that comes up.
+What if some visitor accessed your application just before you released a new version, which has a modified stylesheet and some modified images?
+This somebody is going to have a cached version of a stylesheet file and images for 7 days, so he is not going to see changes until his browser cache expires.
 This is not good.
-If question like this comes up then it is time to see what yahoo did on their web site.
-For images you can see that they have date stamp and version in image name.
-For example: trough_2.0_062308.gif.
+If a question like this comes up then it is time to see what yahoo did on its web site.
+For images, you can see that they have a date stamp and a version in the image name.
+For example, trough_2.0_062308.gif.
 It makes sense.
-If you modify one of your css sprites just rename it manually with new date stamp and version.
+If you modify one of your CSS sprites just rename it manually with a new date stamp and version.

 However, you probably don’t want to use the same approach for your stylesheet file.
-First of all you want to track all versions of your stylesheet in version control system (in my case subversion).
-For images it doesn’t really matter, since you don’t change them too often.
-My idea is to have just one physical css stylesheet in my case basic.css.
-However on a page I would use it like this: basic_14102262.css, where 14102262 is current version of application.
-Then you can use url rewrite techniques, so basic_14102262.css redirect to basic.css.
-A user who has cached version of basic_14102261.css would be forced to load new version basic_14102262.css, since file name changed.
+First of all you want to track all versions of your stylesheet in a version control system (in my case subversion).
+For images, it doesn’t matter, since you don’t change them too often.
+My idea is to have just one physical CSS stylesheet in my case basic.css.
+However, on a page, I would use it like this: basic_14102262.css, where 14102262 is a current version of the application.
+Then you can use URL rewrite techniques, so basic_14102262.css redirects to basic.css.
+A user who has a cached version of basic_14102261.css would be forced to load a new version basic_14102262.css, since the file name changed.

 upload: cdn/styles/basic\.css